joshbg2k/ReactNativeIssueViewerApp/README.md

 # Before Getting Started

+Some context: This was a project I worked on over a few days as part of a recent interview process.
+As such, it is incomplete but intended to measure my ability to work with Typescript, GraphQL, and React Native.

 Thanks for taking the time to review this project!

 You will not be able to run this project without supplying a GitHub API token.
 To make this easy, I created a file called [`env`](https://github.com/joshbg2k/ReactNativeIssueViewerApp/blob/main/env) at the root level of this project.
 Take these steps to set up your token: